idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

 *Model summarized and documented by Dr. Khaldoon Al-Dawood*

-This exercise is comprized of three stady state single physics steps.
+This exercise is comprised of three steady state single physics steps.
 The inputs provided in this step will be gradually improved as the complexity of the steps will improve.
-In the following is a description of each stepa of Phase 0 in addition to explanation of the input files.
+In the following is a description of each step of Phase 0 in addition to explanation of the input files.

 ## Step 0.1: